 Later in the season, when lovage generally gets rather overbearing, you can find another use for it as a green manure plant, cutting down the foliage for the compost heap to feed your annual crops later on.
 I take this dual-use approach with quite a lot of my forest garden plants now, making use of the crops themselves as green manures rather than taking up space with dedicated green manure crops such as comfrey.

-The solution is to grow a related plant called Scots lovage (Ligusticum scoticum).
+The second lovage is a much smaller, better-behaved plant called Scots lovage (Ligusticum scoticum).
 It grows wild on the beaches up here and I have fond memories of adding it, freshly picked, to salads and pasta sauces on canoeing trips on the Sutherland coast.
-If you can’t be bothered going down to the beach every time you want a little bit, it grows modestly and unfussily in a sunny part of the forest garden.
-It is milder and sweeter than lovage too, so much so that the early leaves are great chopped into spring salads.
-Cooked, it combines beautifully with tomatoes and with beans (hence the pasta sauce).
-Like parsley, it is best added close to the end of the cooking.
+If you can’t be bothered going down to the beach every time you want a little bit, it grows modestly and unfussily in the forest garden, tolerating a reasonable level of shade (although not a plant for deep shade).
+It is milder and sweeter than big lovage too, so much so that the early leaves are great chopped into spring salads.
+It shares lovage’s affinity with tomato and I’m very fond of it with tomatoes and beans.
+Like parsley, it is best added close to the end of cooking.

 Note: In postscript to this post, there seems to be a lot of variability in Scots lovage.
-One plant I have grows as described above, about 300mm in diameter; a second one from the same supplier (Poyntzfield Herbs) grew into a monster about a metre in diameter and eventually had to be removed.
-The larger one was in a more fertile spot, so I might divide the remaining one and put it in two different places to see whether the difference was genetic or environmental.
+One plant I have grows as described above, about 300mm in diameter; a second one from the same supplier (Poyntzfield Herbs) grew to over a metre.
+I got rid of it, but now I rather regret now finding out what the spring shoots were like.